 Generally, children must be less than 20 years old to apply for a follower visa.
 However, there’s no age limit for spouses.
 Typically, it only works great when you plan to live in Thailand for a long period (one year or longer).
 Otherwise, spouses and children can often receive regular short visas for vacations and visits to your home.

-Check your eligibility for Elite Visa
+Check your eligibility for Privilege Visa

 Long-term Resident Program (LTR)

 The newest long-term visa to Thailand is the LTR program.
 It was launched in 2021 and is a 10-year visa designed to attract foreigners who want to relocate to this country for a longer period.
 In a sense, it should boost the country’s economic development and investment.
 Those who are eligible include: